hasanmoudud/geocompr/main.md

 ```

 Often ordinations using presence-absence data yield better results though the prize is, of course, a less informative input matrix (see also exercises).
-`decostand()` converts numerical obervations into presences and absences with 1 indicating the occurence of a species and 0 the absence of a species.
+`decostand()` converts numerical observations into presences and absences with 1 indicating the occurrence of a species and 0 the absence of a species.

 ```r